Learn How to Craft Engaging and Thought-Provoking Pitches

 - The manuscript’s GOAL, CONFLICT, and STAKES are clearly addressed.

-- The pitch is still 8 characters over the 140-character limit and that does not include the mandatory #CanLitPit hashtag.
+- The pitch is within the 280-character limit but does not include the mandatory #CanLitPit hashtag.

 Pitch Attempt #3: Katniss volunteers for her sister in deadly Games & when she fights back, the vengeful Capitol threatens her survival #YA #SF #CanLitPit